(Image: Zen Buddha Silence by Marilyn Barbone.)

 We are all in the business of forecasting.

 Reversion to the mean is difficult for our brains to understand.
-System 1 always invents a cause for everything that happens.
+As noted, System 1 always invents a cause for everything that happens.
 But often there is no specific cause.

 Mauboussin cites an example given by Daniel Kahneman: Julie is a senior in college who read fluently when she was four years old.
 Estimate her GPA.